CanoZ94/odin-recipes/README.md

-What i learn from the odin project
+What i learn from the odin